-4. Click Hardware Configuration \rightarrow RAID \rightarrow Create Virtual Disk.
+4. Click Hardware Configuration $\rightarrow$ RAID $\rightarrow$ Create Virtual Disk .

-The Create Virtual Disk screen appears.
+The Create Virtual Disk window is displayed.

 - 5. Select the Controller, Array Disk, and RAID Level. - 6.
 Click Save Settings to create the RAID. - 7.
 On the left pane, click Server OS Installation.
 The Set the Date and Time screen appears. - 8.
 Set the date and time and click Continue.
 The Select an Operating System to Install screen appears. - 9.
 Select the Citrix Xen Server 6.0 option and click Continue.
 The Select RAID Configuration screen appears. - 10.
 Select one of the following options and click Continue. - Apply RAID Configuration specified in HW Config - Retain existing configuration on the system